-French culture is very family-orientated and so it is not surprising that moving to France has an increasing appeal to families with young children.
-But how to adopt a French lifestyle and maintain the necessary income to sustain it is a common challenge for those contemplating a move.
+French culture is very family-orientated and it is therefore not surprising that moving to France has an increasing appeal to young families with dependant school-age children.
+But how to adopt a French lifestyle and maintain the necessary household income to…

 The death of a relative or friend can be a traumatic experience and it is important to understand the procedure and options in France.